renpy/renpy/sphinx/source/voice.rst

 The first column of the spreadsheet is the identifier to use, with other columns giving more information about the dialogue.

-To make Ren'Py automatically play voices, set :var:`config.auto_dialogue` to a string containing `{id}`.
+To make Ren'Py automatically play voices, set :var:`config.auto_voice` to a string containing `{id}`.
 When dialogue occurs, `{id}` is replaced with the dialogue identifier, forming a filename.
 If the filename exists, it is played.